eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

 - |ecalicons_MERGE| :guilabel:`Upload`: Upload all measurements to current PC (or another PC, if configured).
   After all clients have finished uploading their files, you will find one directory for each host in your measurement directory.
-  When loading a measurement with the eCAl Player, all of these host directories are loaded and you will therefore get a monolythic measurement again, even though each client recorded only part of the traffic.
+  When loading a measurement with the eCAl Player, all these host directories are loaded and you will therefore get a monolithic measurement again, even though each client recorded only part of the traffic.

   .. note::